Soak up the spirit of Speyside whisky, indulge in the views of the Lake District, and spend time in incredible Edinburgh.

 No visit to Edinburgh would be complete without a visit to her medieval castle.
 Sitting on a volcanic plug there is no other city in Europe to offer a setting quite as unique as that of the castle rising high above the majestic Princes Street gardens.

-A three-course lunch is booked for you at an excellent restaurant, followed by a a tasting of two cask whiskies.
+A three-course lunch with a whisky tasting is booked for you at an excellent restaurant.

 And after that, what you do is up to you; You can venture deep under the city on ghost tours, hike to the lofty heights of Arthur’s Seat, or even just relax in the many beautiful gardens.